Self-cultivation: Confucian self-cultivation as a psychological process

-In the first passage, "self-reflection" is explained as "Do not do to other what you do not desire for yourself" (15.24).
+In the first passage, "self-reflection" is explained as "Do not do to others what you do not desire for yourself" (15.24).
 Confucius considers it extremely important for one to realise the necessity of concern and empathy for others, which can be achieved by reflecting upon oneself.
 The deeply relational self can then respond to inner reflection with outer virtue.

-The second passage indicates the life-long time scale of the process of self-cultivation.
-It can begin during one's early teenage years, then extends well into more-mature age.
-The process includes the transformation of the individual, where they realise that they should be able to distinguish and choose from what is right and what is desired.
+The second passage indicates the life-long timescale of the process of self-cultivation.
+It can begin during one's early teenage years, then extend well into more-mature age.
+The process includes the transformation of the individual, in which they realise that they should be able to distinguish and choose from what is right and what is desired.